 What are you writing for?

 Firstly she made the comment, ‘writing is not driven by someone external validating you, you have to be driven from within.‘ Without a doubt, as clinicians, researchers, academics, in some instances our work is externally validated through the process of peer review.
 However she was talking about something far more fundamental.
 Tapping into the bigger picture of the reason we are writing.
-Yes, it might be to complete a report or a paper, to submit a dissertation or assignment but that isn’t the reason you are writing.
-The reason is much bigger than that.
+Yes, it might be to complete a report or to submit a paper to an academic journal, or to complete a dissertation but that isn’t the reason you are writing.
+The reason is much bigger than that isn’t it?

 If you get curious about this question what comes up for you?
 I am talking here about the really big picture.
 What is the journey you are taking, the contribution you are making, the impact you are hoping to have?
 When we are in the midst of looming deadlines or on our next revision we may well ask ourselves, ‘what am I doing this for?’
 So what your answer is?